 Cash Gifts Are Excellent

 Monetary graduation gifts are an excellent idea with a lot of creative potential.
 Do something unique with your cash gift and make the presentation something to remember.
-Your graduating senior will really appreciate the gesture, no matter how much you give him.
+Your graduating senior will really appreciate the gesture, no matter how much you give him or her.